busywait/ImageActionRunner/README.md

 Unzip the files to a suitable location, for example, c:\ImageActionRunner, or c:\utils\ImageActionRunner.

 Configure your favourite image organizer to call the scripts as an external editor.
-If you would like to use these scripts from the Windows File Explorer Send To menu then you can create shortcuts in %appdata%\Microsoft\Windows\Send To.
-The "stet.bat" (send to exiftool) script can be used as the shortcut target if you want to run a specific action file without any prompts, for example,
+You can use these scripts from the Windows File Explorer Send To menu by creating shortcuts in %appdata%\Microsoft\Windows\Send To.
-    "c:\ImageActionRunner\EXIF\stet.bat" "Actions\f8.txt"

 ### Example - ACDSee External Editor configuration
 Write me.